SoumodeepChakraborty/20BCE0340_TheoryDA/README.md

 Step 4: If the key is smaller than tree->key then we will return find(tree->left, key)

 Step 5: else return find(tree->right, key)

+**Add Operation in Merkle Tree**

+This function is used to **add a node** into the Merkle tree.

+Algorithm to add a node in Merkle tree.

+Step 1: We will take key and value as parameters.

+Step 2: Take the hash(key) and store it in a variable called index.

+Step 3: store (struct node*) arr[index].head in a pointer called tree of datatype node.

+Step 4: create a new node with its key as key and value as value and both links as null.

+Step 5: If the tree is null then assign the new node to the head and increment the size by 1.

+Step 6: If the tree is not null then we will check if the key is already present in the tree using the find function.

+Step 7: If the key is already present in the tree then we will update the value.

+Step 8: If it is not present in the tree then we will use the insert function to insert the element.

+Algorithm of insert function.

+Step 1: It will take tree and item pointers of node data type as parameters.

+Step 2: If item->key is smaller than tree->key and tree->left is null then assign the item to tree->left.

+Step 3: If item->key is smaller than tree->key and tree->left is not null then call insert function with tree->left and item as parameters.

+Step 4: If item->key is greater than tree->key and tree->right is null then assign the item to tree->right.

+Step 5: If item->key is greater than tree->key and tree->right is not null then call insert function with tree->right and item as parameters.